DataHubz/cse-registry/README.md

 - **Auditors** receive evidence with consistent, unambiguous references that map directly to control requirements
 - **Organizations** maintain a single source of truth for compliance observations, regardless of which tools detected them

 This is not about replacing existing tools or frameworks.
-CSE provides the connective tissue that allows them to work together—a shared language that reduces the friction inherent in a fragmented ecosystem.
+CSE provides the connective tissue that allows them to work together, a shared language that reduces the friction inherent in a fragmented ecosystem.

 **The alternative is the status quo:** continued fragmentation, manual mapping, integration overhead, and audit inconsistency.
 As compliance requirements multiply and tooling landscapes expand, these costs will only increase.